Mireiawen/ansible-role-mosh/README.md

 ## Requirements

 EPEL repository is needed on Red Hat and CentOS and based distributions.
-You can use for example (https://galaxy.ansible.com/geerlingguy/repo-epel](Ansible Role: EPEL Repository)
+You can use for example [Ansible Role: EPEL Repository](https://galaxy.ansible.com/geerlingguy/repo-epel)

 ## Role Variables